rczs56/Optical-Components/README.md

 In this repository you will find:
 1. Designs for optical components: breadboards, lens holders, lens tubes and               more advanced components such as rotational and translational mounts.
 2. Manufacturing Instructions: Guidelines and recommendations for manufacturing            optical components using different techniques and materials.
+# How to Contribute
+We welcome contributions from the community to further enhance and expand this repository.
+We encourage contributing by:
+1. Providing feedback about the existing componenets.
+2. Suggest more componenets to design and develop.
+3. Suggest changes about the repository.